-Every term pupils get the opportunity to raise money for charity by wearing casual clothes and bringing in a contribution.
+Every term pupils get the opportunity to raise money for charity in a range of different fun activities.
 On these days there is an assembly about the chosen charity to inform the pupils about the work it does and what will happen to the money that is raised.

 The Elmridge school community participate annually in fund raising for Children in Need and Comic Relief.